Become a McNair Scholar

 The Ronald E. McNair Scholars Program, a part of the Carolina Higher Education Opportunity Programs (CHEOP) Office, provides eligible students at Carolina with the necessary programming and mentorship to be successful in pursuing a Ph.D.
 Program*.
 Scholars of the Program receive a variety of benefits and services to help them in their applications to graduate programs across the nation in any academic discipline.
 Learn more about the Carolina McNair experience here.

-Applications for the McNair Scholars Program Class of 2020 are due on Friday, February 23, 2018 at midnight.
+Applications for the McNair Scholars Program Class of 2021 are being reviewed on a rolling basis with a final deadline of March 8, 2019.
 Please review our application instructions below and contact us at firstname.lastname@example.org with any questions you may have.